GoogleChrome/lighthouse-ci/docs/assertions.md

 The general format for asserting against a user timing value is `"user-timings:<kebab-cased-name>": ["<level>", {maxNumericValue: <value in milliseconds>}]`.
 For example, if you wanted to assert that a mark with name `My Custom Mark` started within the first 2s of page load and that a measure `my:custom-@-Measure` lasted fewer than 50 ms you would use the following assertions config.

+Note that only the first matching entry with the name will be used from each run and the rest will be ignored.

 ```json
 {
   "assertions": {